History of Africa

 Archaic humans emerged out of Africa between 0.5 and 1.8 million years ago.
-This was followed by the emergence of modern humans (Homo sapiens) in East Africa around 300,000–250,000 years ago.
-In the 4th millennium BC written history arose in Ancient Egypt, and later in Nubia's Kush, the Horn of Africa's Dʿmt, and Ifrikiya's Carthage.
+This was followed by the emergence of modern humans (Homo sapiens) in East Africa around 300,000–250,000 years ago who spread across the world.
+The oral word is revered in most African cultures, and history has predominantly been passed down through oral tradition.
+In the 4th and 3rd millennia BCE Ancient Egypt and Kerma arose in the northeast, while the Tichitt Tradition flourished in West Africa.
 Between around 3000 BCE and 500 CE, the Bantu expansion swept from north-western Central Africa (modern day Cameroon) across much of Central, Eastern, and Southern Africa, displacing or absorbing groups such as the Khoisan and Pygmies.
-The oral word is revered in most African societies, and history has generally been recorded via oral tradition.
-This has led anthropologists to term them "oral civilisations".
-(Note: This characterisation has come under criticism by some African scholars, as it implies conflict between the oral and written.
-They instead contend that in reality, the characterisation is defined by the interaction between three ways of expression and diffusion: the oral, the written, and the printed word.
-Bethwell Allan Ogot notes that images of Africa composed by Western writers have often been in terms of "opposites" and how they differ from an "us".)
-Traditions were crafted utilising various sources from the community, performed, and passed down through generations.